AaltoML/generative-inverse-heat-dissipation/README.md

 </video>
 </p>

+Starting from the same initial state results in a wide variety of images.
+Here are examples from a low-resolution version of AFHQ (64x64):

 <p align="center">
 <video width="70%" controls align="center">
   <source src="assets/video/afhq64_sameinit_1_a.mp4" type="video/mp4">
   Your browser does not support the video tag.
-Download the video <a href="assets/video/afhq64_sameinit_1.mp4">here</a>.
+Download the video <a href="assets/video/afhq64_sameinit_1_a.mp4">here</a>.
 </video>
 </p>